dokester/BayesicFitting/docs/EclipsingStars.md

 ## 7. Symmetry.

-As we are seeing only one dot of light which contains the contribution of both stars, the orbit that fit the light curve, is not unique.
+As we are seeing only one dot of light which sums the contribution of both stars, the orbit that fit the light curve, is not unique.
 Even after we fixed the line of nodes to pointing north and the semi-major axis to 1, there are still several completely identical solutions.